Pwd9000-ML/blog-devto/posts/2023/GitHub-Code-Security/GitHub-Code-Security.md

 Let's take a look at some of these security features in a bit more detail.

+---

-### Feature 1: Security Alerts for Vulnerable Dependencies
+## 1. Security Alerts for Vulnerable Dependencies

 GitHub's [Dependabot](https://docs.github.com/en/code-security/dependabot/dependabot-alerts/about-dependabot-alerts) monitors your dependencies (viewable under the repository Security > vulnerability alerts > Dependabot) and sends alerts when it encounters any vulnerabilities.